Heenanl/MLOpsv2_Workshop/README.md

 Reference : https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/windows-agent?view=azure-devops&tabs=IP-V4

 1. Go to **Project Settings > Agent pools > Add pool**
-2. Select "Self-hosted" and create a new pool
+2. Select "Self-hosted" and create a new pool with the name "Self-hosted Agents"
-3. Download and configure the agent on your machine
+3. Download and configure the agent on your machine.
+Provide Agent name as "Self-hosted Agents"
 4. Update your pipeline YAML files to use this agent pool